-- Each time the vehicle is serviced for an oil change. - Whenever a change in the sound of the exhaust system is noticed. - Whenever the exhaust system, underbody, or rear of the vehicle is damaged.
+• Each time the vehicle is serviced for an oil change.

+• Whenever a change in the sound of the exhaust system is noticed.

+• Whenever the exhaust system, underbody, or rear of the vehicle is damaged.
 To allow proper operation of the vehicle's ventilation system, keep front ventilation inlet grill clear of obstructions at all times.

 Do not occupy a parked vehicle with engine running for an extended time and do not run engine in confined areas, such as a garage.
-Your motorhome is equipped with a Carbon Monoxide alarm, which has a sensor that is designed to detect carbon monoxide gas fumes resulting from incomplete combustion of fuel.

-It will detect carbon monoxide gas from any combustion source such as from the furnace, oven/ range, water heater, refrigerator, chassis engine and generator engine.
+Your motorhome is equipped with a combination CO/Gas Alarm; this is an alarm that combines into a single compact system, an alarm that detects both Carbon Monoxide (CO) and Propane (LPG) gas.
+It will detect carbon monoxide gas from any combustion source such as from the furnace, oven/range, water heater, refrigerator, chassis engine and generator engine.

-Figure 2-5: Carbon Monoxide alarm
+Figure 2-2: Carbon Monoxide alarm